Ron Bowmaster, Utah Administrative Office of the Courts

 The algorithms defined by [XMLSIG] support message integrity through inclusion of a public-key-based digital signature.
 Because the signing date and message hash are included in the signature and the entire signature is computed using the sender’s private key, the receiver can compare the hashes to verify that the message has not been altered since it left the control of the sender on the specified date.

-This mechanism MAY be used to protect sensitive or confidential information in a filing such as the FilingPaymentMessage However, this specification does NOT support the transmission of messages and attachments encrypted with the court’s public key to other parties in the case.
+This mechanism MAY be used to protect sensitive or confidential information in a filing such as the FilingPaymentMessage.
+However, this specification does NOT support the transmission of messages and attachments encrypted with the court’s public key to other parties in the case.
 Any messages and attachments transmitted to other parties MUST be either encrypted with the party’s public key or not encrypted.
-This specification and the ECF 4.0 specification do NOT define the exchange or publication of public keys by persons or organizations other than the court.
+This specification and the ECF 4.0 specification do NOT define the exchange or publication of public keys by person or organizations other than the court.

 The following individuals were members or voting members of the committee during the development of this specification: